List of Shotokan organizations: Japan Shotokan Karate Association (JSKA)

-Keigo Abe (1938–), as a student at the JKA Honbu, learned directly from Nakayama, which is reflected in his deference to Nakayama as being his only headmaster.
+Keigo Abe (1938–), as a student at the JKA Honbu, learned directly from Nakayama.
 Abe was a former senior instructor at the JKA Honbu, having graduated from the instructors' program.
 He held the office of Director of Qualifications in the original, pre-split JKA.
-However, after the split in 1990, he became the Technical Director of the JKA (Matsuno Section), during some of the association's most turbulent years.
-In his youth, Abe took 3rd place in the very first JKA National Championships; was the captain of the Japanese team at the second World Championships in Paris, France; won 1st place at the JKA International Friendship Tournament (1973); and took 1st place in the second and third JKF National Championships as a representative of Tokyo.
-Renowned for his strong traditional approach to Shotokan karate, he retired from the JKA in 1999 to form his own international organisation—the Japan Shotokan Karate Association (JSKA).
-Abe is reputed as being responsible for formulating the Shobu Ippon tournament rules, which are used by most Shotokan stylists today.
-However, there is a school of thought that these rules were actually formulated by Hidetaki Nishiyama during his time at the JKA.
+However, after the split in 1990, he became the Technical Director of the JKA (Matsuno Section).
+In his youth, Abe took 3rd place in the very first JKA National Championships; was the captain of the Japanese team at the second World Championships in Paris and took 1st place in the second and third JKF National Championships as a representative of Tokyo.
+He retired from the JKA in 1999 to form his own international organisation—the Japan Shotokan Karate Association (JSKA).
 Abe is supported in the JSKA by Makoto Matsunami 8th dan, who runs his own independent dojo in Japan, as Technical Director and Takashi Naito 6th dan, as Director of Administration.
 Keigo Abe was awarded 9th dan in 2008 by the JSKA Shihankai.

 Japan Karate Shotorenmei (JKS)

 Tetsuhiko Asai (1935–2006), 10th dan, often practiced Sumo, Judo, Kendo, and the Spear in his youth.
 Asai studied at the Takushoku University in Tokyo, where he also studied Shotokan karate.
 He joined the instructors' program and became a JKA instructor.
 In later years, Asai instructed in China, Hong Kong, America, Europe, and Hawaii (where he led the Hawaiian Karate Association).
-Asai was made Chief Instructor of the JKA after Masatoshi Nakayama's death in 1987; however, he—along with a number of other senior JKA instructors—opposed the appointment of Nakahara as Chairman, and so formed a separate JKA (Matsuno Section).
+Asai was made Chief Instructor of the JKA after Masatoshi Nakayama's death in 1987; however, he—along with a number of other senior JKA instructors—opposed the appointment of Nakahara as chairman, and so formed a separate JKA (Matsuno Section).
 Following a lengthy legal battle, the Nakahara group won the rights to the JKA title and Asai's group adopted the name of the Japan Karate Shotorenmei (JKS).